Gold Coast Knights F.C.: Since 2019: National Premier Leagues Queensland

 In November 2017, it was announced that Knights would join the National Premier Leagues Queensland from 2019, becoming part of the top-flight of football in the state.
 Knights took the place of Gold Coast City FC, who dissolved and hence gave up their place in the competition.

 In March 2019, Gold Coast signed Mitch Nichols in one of the highest profile coups in the club's history.
 Later that season, the club also signed Matt Smith, a former Socceroo and Brisbane Roar championship-winning captain.
 In its first season in the NPL Queensland, the Knights finished in 2nd position, 4 points off premiers Queensland Lions, with a 22–4–2 record.
 In the finals series, the Knights beat Peninsula Power 2–1 at home, setting up a Grand Final against Olympic FC who had defeated the premiers Lions FC.
 A 10-man Knights held out to defeat Olympic 2–1 and claim its first NPL Queensland championship.

 After a 4–1 loss to bottom side Sunshine Coast Wanderers on Sunday 30 August 2020, Knights parted ways with head coach Grae Piddick.
 Before their loss to the Wanderers, the Knights had not dropped a game since July 2019.

-Knights named Scott McDonald as its new senior head coach on 26 August 2021.
+Knights named Scott McDonald as its new senior head coach on 26 August 2021 for the upcoming 2022 season.
 McDonald was capped 26 times for the Australia men's national soccer team during his playing career.

 Gold Coast Knights finished in 2nd in the regular season of 2022.
-In the finals series, Knights defeated Peninsula Power 3-1 in the semi-final and Olympic 2-0 in the grand final to achieve its second ever NPL Queensland championship.
+In the finals series, Knights defeated Peninsula Power 3–1 in the semi-final and Olympic 2–0 in the grand final to achieve its second ever NPL Queensland championship.